marektichy/id3-concept/README.md

 # The ID3 Whitepaper

 ## Foreword
 People are scared of reading whitepapers and many are indeed quite complicated.
 But this one is really a simple one.
 Anyone who can understand what a "triangle" is can grasp the idea, so please carry on reading, it's short.
-And if you spot a crocodile, don't forget to scream.
-Or a domesticated elephant.
+And if you see a crocodile, don't forget to scream (or a domesticated elephant).

 ## To the point
 The Internet is in need of a way for its users to claim who they are.
 This has been repeated [over](http://www.identityblog.com/?p=838) and [over](http://id2020.org/) (and [over](https://www.linkedin.com/pulse/treatise-identity-part-1-problems-status-quo-dominik-schiener)).
 Not in a desperate need, it works marvelously even without it, but there are problems that wouldn't exist if there was such a thing.
 So let's get on with it.